David-The-Programmer/dotfiles/nvim/README.md

 # Setup guide for Neovim configs

 These configs are for neovim configs using Lua.
 These configs are only compatible for Neovim 0.6+.
 This guide assumes that Neovim has been installed.
+Also make sure that [ripgrep](https://github.com/BurntSushi/ripgrep) is installed via yay.

 Make sure to be in this directory of the repo before running any scripts.